 - threaten someone with infection by coronavirus, for example by coughing or spitting at them.

 These are pre-existing offences and are not contained specifically within the coronavirus regulations.

 If you’re 18 or over, and the police reasonably believe you have committed an offence under the new regulations, you will most likely be given a ‘fixed penalty notice’ (a fine).
 If so, you will be offered the option of paying a fine to the local council in order to avoid any further action.

-The fine will now be £100, payable within 28 days – or only £50 if paid within 14 days.
+For most of the offences, the fine is £100, payable within 28 days – or only £50 if paid within 14 days.
 If you pay the fine within 28 days, you won’t be prosecuted for a criminal offence.
 If you don’t pay it, you might have to go to court.

-If you later commit a second offence under these regulations, the fine will now increase to £200.
-It will then double every time you are caught again (and this is now capped at £3,200 for the sixth offence onwards.)
+If you later commit a second offence under these regulations, the fine increases to £200.
+It will then double every time you are caught again (and this is capped at £3,200 for the sixth offence onwards.)